mono/sdb/README.md

 For SDB to find custom commands, they should be compiled into `.dll` assemblies and put in `~/.sdb` (or some other directory specified `SDB_PATH`).

+## Licensing

+Though I am not particularly fond of the GNU licenses, SDB makes use of the `libreadline` library which is licensed under the GPL v3.
+Thus, for reasons of practicality, SDB is licensed under the GPL v3 as well.

+For the boring details, see the `COPYING` file.

 ## Issues

 * Ctrl-C does not work at all.
 This is because `System.Console.CancelKeyPress`